VSchool/WOL-Planner/README.md

    1. We have set up a template for you if you would like to be able to send emails through your app.
    2. First you must set up a sendgrid account and create your default email account and create all the email templates you need.
    3. After that you must add to your `.env` file, `SENDGRID_API_KEY=${your-api-key}`.
-   3. Once completed, you can use the different functions we have already built out in the 'integrations' folder of the backend, specifically `sendDynamicEmail` function.
+   4. Once completed, you can use the different functions we have already built out in the 'integrations' folder of the backend, specifically `sendDynamicEmail` function.

+5. Redeploying
+   1. You can always redeploy your site by using `firebase deploy`.
+This will simultaneously deploy front and back ends.
+   2. In order to redeploy our frontend and backend seperately, we must edit one of the 'scripts' in `package.json`.
+Inside the script, `deploy:firebase:api:dev`, change 'nxfirebasetemplate' to your project ID and then run `npm run build` and then `npm run deploy:firebase:api:dev`.
+This will deploy your backend to firebase functions.
+   3. Anytime you make changes and want to redeploy for your hosted site use `npm run build` and then `firebase deploy --only hosting` for the frontend.